The Versace Logo Design and the History of the Company

 Thousands of businesses have trusted LogoMyWay with their logo design.
 We have thousands of logo designers ready to work on your new logo.

-Popularity of the Versace Logo
+The popularity of the Versace Logo

 Clothing and apparel brands such as Versace rely heavily on their logos.
 While it is the design of Versace products that set them apart, it’s the Versace logo that comes with every piece of clothing or other product that Versace produces that lets people know where that design came from.
 In this way, the Versace logo serves as both a means of marketing Versace products as well as a way to trademark every piece of clothing and apparel that Versace produces.

 Versace may not often feature their logo heavily on their clothing in the way that many brands do, but it’s always there nonetheless.
-It’s there on the clothing itself and it’s there on all of Versace’s marketing and promotional efforts.
+It’s there on the clothing itself, and it’s there on all of Versace’s marketing and promotional efforts.

 While the logo has stirred up some controversy given the interesting associations that come into play when a fashion brand chooses Medusa as their logo, that controversy certainly hasn’t hurt the Versace image.